jenkinsci/acceptance-test-harness/docs/FIXTURES.md

 }
 ```

-In this case the docker file must be located at `org/ame/fixture/test` instead of the default location.
+In this case the docker file must be located at classpath and in `org/ame/fixture/test` instead of the default location.

-dockerfile attribute can contain three kind of values:
-* File based: file:///tmp/fixture/test which resolves Dockerfile from file location.
-* Classpath based: `classpath://org/acme/fixture/test which resolves Dockerfile from classpath location.
-* No schema provided which by default uses the classpath ones.